TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 puts contents
 ~~~

-Whether you use single quotes or double quotes does not matter.
-They are
+In this example, it does not matter whether you use single quotes or double quotes.
-different in many ways but are essentially the same when representing a string
+There are differences, but they are essentially the same when representing a string
-of characters in this case as the initial greeting or the name of the file.
+of characters, such as this initial greeting or the name of the file.

 We are assuming the file is present here.
 However, it is a good practice to confirm
-that a file exists first.
-File has the ability to check if a file exists at the
+that a file exists.
+File has the ability to check if a file exists at the specified
-specified filepath on the filesystem through `File.exist? "event_attendees.csv"`.
+filepath on the filesystem through `File.exist? "event_attendees.csv"`.

 ### Read the File Line By Line